soong-construction/dirt-rally-time-recorder/README.md

 ## Goal
 This tool allows you to track your stage times in DiRT Rally and DiRT Rally 2.0 and browse them, which the game itself does not allow.

 Time tracking works for stage rallies and the Pikes Peak events of the original DiRT Rally.

+> To check if the latest DiRT Rally 2.0 Season is supported, look for or create an [issue.](https://github.com/soong-construction/dirt-rally-time-recorder/issues?q=label%3ADLC)

 ## First time set up